quattromani/childrenssafetyimmobilizer/index.md

 ---

-## What are some additional characteristics?
-a) Material Characteristics
--	Recyclable
 -	100% polyester
 -	Latex-free
--	Single patient use (NOT to be reprocessed or reused)
--	Non-sterile
--	CT, MRI and ultrasound safe
 -	Hypoallergenic
+-	Recyclable
+- Radiolucent to X-Ray
+-	CT, MRI and ultrasound compatible
 -	Reduces motion artifacts for imaging
 -	Gender neutral
+-	Non-sterile
+-	Single patient use (NOT to be reprocessed or reused)
 -	Proudly made in the USA <i class="fas fa-flag-usa"></i>
-- Radiolucent to X-Ray
 - Friction-based Hold

-b) Psychological Characteristics
-- Warm
-- Friendly
-- No ties, straps or holding
-- Fewer X-Rays
-- Less Bruising

 ---

-## What are parents saying about the device?
+## Parents are positive about the Q

 ![Mother & Child - Pediatric Position Holder & Immobilizer](/images/IMG_1970.jpg)

 > “Months ago my baby had a VCUG the old way – the technician had to manually restrain my daughter during the procedure and it was very upsetting to watch.
 My baby hated it.
 I was so apprehensive when we returned for our follow-up examination.
 This time the technologist used The "Q" Pediatric Position Holder.
 It was so much better for my baby and much less stressful for me as a parent.
 It made the procedure easier for everyone!”